-- A. Measuring the number of participants in the policy development and governance processes by type, status and location including, as part of this analysis, consideration of the five main "pillars" of community including participation, representation, activity, productivity and impact.
-Percentages as well as absolute numbers will be an important component of metrics and benchmarks that will help the entire community gauge what active and robust participation looks like in the multistakeholder process at ICANN. - B. Creating a quality of service index (e.g., measuring factors such as "active" participants in policy development calls and meetings; # of publication subscribers/readers in "print" and on web; # of public comments submitted in ICANN Public Forums; Twitter Subscribers & Tweets; etc.).
-ICANN is considering the use of annual survey instruments to track community views of service quality.
+- A. Measuring the number of participants in the policy development and governance processes by type, status and location. - B. Creating a quality of service index (measuring factors such as "active" participants in policy development calls and meetings; # of publication subscribers/readers in "print" and on web; # of public comments submitted in ICANN Public Forums; Twitter Subscribers & Tweets; etc.)